 We enter the park from the West Entrance each day, but the first day is something like that first day at Disney World, but both exciting and awesome!
 The traffic slows, and I fumble with my camera.
 I’ve heard that when the traffic slows, it’s most likely because they’ve seen wildlife.
 Yes, that is the reason today.
 This is the first but not the last time a park ranger coaxes us – well actually yells at us – to move on.
 “Don’t stop in the road,” she hollers to the row of cars in front and behind us.
 “View the wildlife from the pulloffs.”

 But actually the traffic moves slow enough that we have ample time to view the wildlife from the vehicle.
 Our windows are down every day – all day.
+Crisp air, purified by greenery and water and rock, permeates my lungs, refreshing my body and invigorating my soul.
+We gaze, wanting to be one with this nature.
 A big dark buffalo saunters in the tall bright green grass of the meadow.
 Elk eat from the plants a bit further back.
 This is a pasture unlike any I have seen across the Northern Great Plains or anywhere through this land so far.
 It is an unusual scene for this Michigan girl, for sure!